mindginative/mindginative.github.io/content/post/domain-registrar-migration-from-godaddy-to-aws-route53-short-story.md

 ## Target Audience

-It aims at people who are already using AWS Route53 as their DNS provider, for new commers - I guess you'll have to touch base with DNS first, see [Migrating DNS Service for an existing Domain to Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html)
+It aims at people who are already using AWS Route53 as their DNS provider, for newcomers - I guess you'll have to touch base with DNS first, see [Migrating DNS Service for an existing Domain to Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html)

 ## The Process